 UT Alert is just one of the communication channels used in the event of an emergency.
 It does not replace any other means of communication.
 In significant emergencies, the university utilizes their broadcast (mass) e-mail system to notify all members of the campus community.
 You can also monitor the web site www.utk.edu, and local media during a prolonged emergency or safety threat.

 Log in and update any of your information, including your primary cell phone number.
 You will need your NET I.D. and your password to log in.
-After you make the changes, the system will prompt you to send a text to confirm the change(s).
+After you make the changes, the system will display a completion notice.

 You can opt out of receiving UT Alert text messages at any time by texting STOP to 34292.